MohamedSayedSalah/allygator_shuttle_simulator/README.md

 please follow the instructions below https://treehouse.github.io/installation-guides/mac/mongo-mac.html

-you need to add you google_api_key in env file to see every thing properly

-sorry for bad formatting
+*you need to add you google_api_key in env file to see every thing properly *to run tests type: bundle exec rsepc spec sorry for bad formatting